Agile testing is a relatively newer approach to

 Behavior Driven Development (BDD) :

-- Customer focused and uses English like language, allowing easier collaboration with non-technical stakeholders.
+- Customer-focused and uses English-like language, allowing easier collaboration with non-technical stakeholders.

-- Gives clear understanding as to what the system should do from the perspective of the developer and the customer.
+- Gives a clear understanding as to what the system should do from the perspective of the developer and the customer.

 Acceptance Test Driven Development (ATDD) :

 - Starts by guiding the development team on what features are actually required to be built and then testing those features to verify their functionality.
-Hence, ATDD focuses at a high-level and TDD at a low-level.
+Hence, ATDD focuses at a high level and TDD at a low level.

 - Do the right thing (Business Point of View).

 - Gives the developer an understanding of what the system should do.